 This waste incineration chimney in Oslo releases as much CO2 per year as 200,000 cars.
-But we don’t have to let this gas billow into our atmosphere and destroy our climate.
+But we don’t have to let this gas spew into our atmosphere and destroy our climate.
 Now we can store it safely, three kilometres below the North Sea.

 They burn about 1000 tonnes of household waste here every day here at the Klemetsrud energy recovery plant in Oslo.
-The rubbish comes from households all over Norway and elsewhere in Europe, and from all kinds of businesses and construction sites.
+The refuse comes from households all over Norway and elsewhere in Europe, and from all kinds of businesses and construction sites.

 This way, waste that cannot or should not be recycled is used to provide heat for the surrounding neighbourhood, as well as electricity—a process called Combined Heating and Power, or CHP for short.

 Nevertheless, the incineration process itself emits around 400,000 tonnes of carbon dioxide (CO2) per year, which is about 14 percent of the capital city’s total CO2 emissions.
 That makes it the single largest emission in Oslo, corresponding to roughly 200,000 vehicles per year.